Gartner Q&A with analyst Mark Hung explores how IT leaders can take advantage of opportunities and address challenges.

 IT leaders can begin to integrate IoT by implementing solutions that will optimize operational efficiency like workflow management, supply chain management or inventory management.
 In time, these projects could give way to larger implementations as IoT continues to evolve and the technology becomes more pervasive.

-Gartner clients can read more about the IoT in “Internet of Things Primer 2017.”
+Gartner clients can read more about the IoT in “Internet of Things Primer 2017 by Mark Hung.
 More information on the IoT can be found in the Gartner Trend Insight Report “IoT’s Challenges and Opportunities in 2017,” a collection of research focused on the key technical and business challenges that must be overcome in order for IoT to fulfill its promise.